Close Alert Banner

 Are there any locations within the indicated area that they will not drive to?

-If a road is impassible due to weather, construction, or an inability to turn the vehicle around, you may be requested to walk a short distance to or from the pick-up or drop-off location.
+If a road is impassible due to inclement weather, road conditions, construction, or an inability to safely turn the vehicle, you may be requested to walk a short distance to or from your "virtual stop".

 Is the vehicle accessible?

-The vehicle for Phase 1 is a Dodge Promaster, which includes a lift and can accommodate wheelchairs.
-Drivers assist passengers who request accessible rides.
+The vehicle for Phase 1 is a Dodge Promaster, which includes a rear lift and can accommodate wheelchairs.
+Drivers will assist passengers who request accessible rides.

 Will you be offering specialized services?

 Yes, individuals meeting the Accessibility for Ontario with Disabilities Act (AODA) definition of disability are eligible for specialized services.
-The vehicle has a lift and wheelchair accommodation.
-Drivers assist specialized passengers, call out the next stop, and provide app notifications for upcoming stops.
+The vehicle has a lift and is configured to be able to transport one (1) wheelchair at a time.
+Drivers provide assistance and can call out the next stop and if following along in the app, passengers can see where the vehicle is travelling.

 What do I do if I require a support person to ride with me?

-A support person may ride for free.
+A support person may ride for free as a "companion".
 This can be indicated in the app or website.
 For assistance setting this up, contact transit@muskoka.on.ca or call 705-645-2100 ext.
 4419.

 What type of training will the drivers have?